 Mono County does not currently have plans to establish any new solid waste disposal sites within its jurisdictional boundaries.
-Based on the data presented in this report, the County will not exhaust remaining disposal capacity within the next 15-year period.
-Identification of any new facilities in the future will require an amendment of this document and the approval of local governing bodies.
+Based on the data presented in this report, the County will not exhaust its remaining permitted disposal capacity for over 13 years.
+With proposed disposal capacity included, this period grows to over 17 years.
+At this time, the County does not intend to site any additional disposal sites, but instead will look to other methods to extend our existing capacity, and if necessary and desirable, to export waste.
+Identification of any new disposal facilities in the future will require an amendment of this document and the approval of local governing bodies.